saurabh1088/notes/AI/WeightsAndBiases.md

 Final Decision Score = Σ (feature × weight) + bias

 Learning is the iterative process of tuning these weights and biases using training data to minimize prediction error.

+## Why Are They Necessary?

+### Weights
+- They determine how strongly each input influences the output.
+- Without tailored weights, a model cannot adjust to patterns in data.

+### Biases
+- Provide a mechanism to adjust the output regardless of input—they allow the model to fit the data more flexibly.
+- Without a bias, function is forced to always pass through the origin (i.e., output=0 when all inputs are 0), which is a mathematical and practical limitation in most applications.

+## Practical Implications & Model Design
+- Every connection between neurons (in dense layers) gets a weight; every neuron typically has its bias.
+- In a deep neural network, hundreds of thousands (or millions) of weights and biases are optimized during training by an algorithm like gradient descent, based on a loss function.
+- The initial values for weights and biases are chosen (often randomly), and they are updated during training as the model sees more data.